pangeo-forge/pangeo-forge-gcs-bakery/README.md

 ## Gotchas
 - The Prefect agent pod in the cluster uses the cluster's own Google Managed Identity (CLUSTER_STORAGE_ACCOUNT) to access storage
 - The Prefect flow registration uses the STORAGE_ACCOUNT to access the storage and plant the files

+## Tagging
+- To apply tags to a resource, add them in `terraform/tags.tf`